Releasing an Assignment using Otter Grader

 Before an assignment is released

-Ensure that the solution runs on DataHub without issue; i.e. “Run All Cells” on the solution notebook generated from otter assign.
+Ensure that the solution runs on DataHub without issue; i.e. “Run All Cells” on the solution notebook generated from otter assign

 Only push to the student facing repository once all changes have been made.
 You don’t want to accidentally break an nbgitpuller link.

 Create your nbgitpuller link using this plug in.
 Ensure that the JupyterHub URL is for the intended DataHub.
+You should redownload this plug in every semester because updates are unfortunately not automatic.